hdtodd/DNT/README.md

-# DNT: Display Neighborhood Temperatures
+# DNT: Display Neighborhood Temperatures Version 2.2
 ### Display thermometer readings from around your neighborbood

 `DNT` is a Python program that uses the output from `rtl_433` to display temperature and humidity readings from remote thermometers around your neighborhood.